 You Get What You Pay For

 With high-quality bamboo flooring, you're not only getting a better, more durable product over budget options; you're most likely getting a more environmentally-friendly material.
 But don't use price as a guide for eco-friendliness.
-For the real story, ask manufacturers about their foresting practices and their test results for formaldehyde levels in their flooring manufacture and finishes.
-FSC-certified products also cost more, but this is a reliable guarantee that the bamboo comes from a sustainably managed forest.
+For the real story, ask manufacturers about their foresting practices, their test results for formaldehyde levels in the manufacture of their flooring, and finishes.
+FSC-certified products also cost more, but this is a reliable guarantee that the bamboo comes from a sustainably-managed forest.